qt37t247/Horseshoe-crab-ddRAD/Genotype-climate/readme.md

 ## Landscape genetic analyses for the connectivity

-We used R script DResD to compute individual-based spatial explicit resistance to dispersal.
+We used R package resGF to compute resistance surfaces using gradient forest and allelic frequencies.
+See R script ("resDF_HSC.R").

-Compute genetic and spatial distance matrices with the R script ("gdistance.R").

-Use the distance matrices to map the resistance using R script ("DResD_*.R")

 ## Reference